Kinto/kinto/docs/configuration/settings.rst

 Application profiling
 =====================

 It is possible to profile the application while its running.
+Graphs of calls will be generated, highlighting the calls taking the most of the time.

-This is especially useful when trying to find slowness in the application.
+This is very useful when trying to find slowness in the application.

 +---------------------------------------+--------------------------------------------------------------------------+
 | Setting name                          | What does it do?                                                         |